Dmytro Polovynka

 Final calculation

-As in Tien Gow, the player who took the last trick won the deal.
+As in Tien Gow, the player who takes the last trick wins the deal.

 Normal calculation

-If the last trick was taken without a “point” (that is, neither a tile-point nor a mother-and-son combination), then the calculation is similar to the game Tien Gow.
-All players who took less than six tricks pay the difference to the winner (for example, if a player took four tricks, he pays 2 chips).
-If someone took more than six tricks, then he receives the difference from the winner.
-No matter what, the winner will still be in surplus.
+If the last trick was not taken with a point (that is, neither a point tile nor mother and son), scoring is similar to Tien Gow.
+Players who took fewer than six tricks pay the difference to the winner (for example, four tricks means paying two chips).
+Players who took more than six tricks receive the difference from the winner.
+In any case, the winner finishes ahead overall.

 Jump